Revisit the way in which special pixels are being handled by the fx program

 I know dealing with all the special pixel situations with variable equations is a sticky situation.
 When I think of equation=f1/f2 then the units are really changing.
 F1 and F2 may be in I/F and the original instrument units no longer exist after the ratio.
 What I mean is that when f1 or f2 is a HIS or LIS those are units that the instrument collected.
 I don't think a ratio should preserve those units and outputs should be HRS or LRS.

-#5 Updated by Jeff Anderson about 5 years ago
+#5 Updated by Jeff Anderson over 5 years ago

 Another note from Jeff